Villelligiulia/RAINDOM/READ-ME-RAINDOM/README.md

   ![Game example color green](media/raindom-game-play2.jpg)

 ### The Game Question and Answer
-- When the level is over a question combined with an answer field and a button to answer the question, is displayed under the game screen.
+- When the level is over, a question combined with an answer field and a button to answer the question, is displayed under the game screen.
 - The purpose of the question is to highlight the main goal of the game: it asks the user how many times the color has changed.
 - The purpose of the answer field and the button is to let the user interact with the game .
 ![Game Question and Answer](media/raindom-question.jpg)